 When companies find it increasingly difficult to make ends meet, have negative cash flow, or can't find anybody to lend them money, auditors often eventually question their abilities to stay upright and in one piece.
 As you can imagine, such questions are popping up a lot more often these days.

-But plenty of stocks do represent strong companies with worthy management and little or no debt -- the kind of companies positioned to survive macroeconomic hardship while beleaguered rivals get taken out.
+But plenty of stocks do represent strong companies with worthy management and little or no debt.
+These companies are positioned to survive macroeconomic hardship even as their beleaguered rivals get taken out.

-The team at Motley Fool Stock Advisor, which is beating the S&P by 42 percentage points on average, seeks only the highest-quality companies.
-Consider newsletter recommendation Berkshire Hathaway
+The team at Motley Fool Stock Advisor, which is beating the S&P by 48 percentage points on average, seeks only the highest-quality companies.
+Consider newsletter recommendations Costco

 However tempting the smorgasbord of beaten-down stocks may appear, let's all try to avoid too much speculative bravado.
 Go for the gold, not the goners.
 If you're looking for more stock ideas, you can click here to read more about the Stock Advisor team's favorite picks, free for the next 30 days.